 The Florida Engineers Management Corporation (the Corporation) is a nonprofit corporation created by passage of Chapter 97-312, Laws of Florida, Section 471.038, Florida Statutes, during the 1997 Florida Legislature.
 Its purpose is to provide administrative, investigative and prosecutorial services to the Florida Board of Professional Engineers (the Board).
-Florida Engineers Management Corporation receives funding from legislative appropriations to the Florida Department of Business and Professional Regulation (the Department) for the Board of Professional Engineers Trust Fund.
+Florida Engineers Management Corporation receives funding from legislative appropriations to the Florida Department of Business and Professional Regulation (the Department).
 The fiscal year is July 1 through June 30.

-The Corporation's Board is comprised of seven members: five members appointed by the Florida Board of Professional Engineers and who must be registrants in Florida and two members who are appointed by the Secretary of the Department of Business and Professional Regulation and who must be laypersons not regulated by the Board.
+The Corporation's Board is comprised of seven members: five members appointed by the Florida Board of Professional Engineers and who must be registrants in Florida and two members who are appointed by the Secretary of the Florida Department of Business and Professional Regulation and who must be laypersons not regulated by the Board.